WillYallop/simpleforms.js/README.md

 });
 ```

 This will return an object as a promise containing the forms data, with error messages (if they apply), and whether it failed as a whole or not.
+The reject promise will contain the same data as the resolove promise!

-The promise will look something like this:
+**The promise will look something like this:**

 ```javascript
 {